 It can be a real challenge to scrub the grates clean.
 But, you still need to take care of your bbq if you want it to last for the long haul.
 Learning how to clean gas grill grates is imperative to protect your investment.

 There are many different approaches to cleaning your grill grates effectively.
-Some of them require you to purchase special cleaners while others use ingredients you likely already have on hand.
-No matter what your situation is, there is definitely a way for you to effectively clean the grill grates on your barbeque.
+Some of them require you to purchase special cleaners while others use ingredients you probably already have around your home.
+No matter what your situation is, we will help you find an easy way to clean your grill grates.

 Learning how to clean gas grill grates is the first step in a short process that will keep your grill sparkling clean for the rest of its life.

 Choosing the right products to clean your grill is important if you want to be satisfied with the end result.
 From the brush you use to the cleaner you purchase, you need to make sure you are educated on what attributes each of them needs.

 The first thing you need to thoroughly clean your grill grates is a brush.
 This tool helps you to scrub and scrape food from the grates of your grill.
 They can wear out over time, so you may want to consider purchasing a new one if yours is quite old.
 There are many different types of brushes on the market today, so how do you decide which one to choose?

 Most gas grills will have a stainless-steel grate, so this is what is recommended for this type of barbeque.
 A cast iron grate would require a different set of tools.
 The perfect grill grate brush should have all of the following qualities:

 - A hole or hook at the end for easy storage

 If you are in the market for a new grill brush, you may want to purchase this version from GrillArt (on Amazon).
 It features stainless-steel bristle-free design that helps to clean better than the traditional brush.
 The benefit of this brush is that it has an 18” long handle to keep your hands away from the heat of the grill while cleaning.
 Of course, it also has a hook at the end for easy storage and a built-in scraper.